- Shared hosting

 Is managed WordPress hosting worth the extra price?

 In most cases, it is.
 The trick is, you’ll most likely have to pay the difference one way or another: managed WordPress hosting comes with essential services (such as security, backups, and more, depending on the provider) that often cost much more when purchased separately.

-The good thing about all of this is that now you can get managed WordPress hosting at an average shared hosting price.
+The good thing about all of this is that now you can get the superior version of managed WordPress hosting, automated hosting, at an average shared hosting price.
 Check out here: https://10web.io/pricing/.